radareorg/radare2-book/analysis/syscalls.md

 ## Syscalls

-You can manually search for assembly that looks like a syscall operation.
-On my platform syscalls are called with the `svc` op, though yours might be `syscall`
+Radare2 allows manual search for assembly code looking like a syscall operation.
+For example on ARM platform usually they are represented by the `svc` instruction, on the others can be a different instructions, e.g. `syscall` on x86 PC.
 ```
 [0x0001ece0]> /c svc
 ...